Our hospital's current visitor information

 - Inpatient admissions — Two well visitors at a time for each admitted patient except on the women's and pediatric floor.

-- Maternity patients — One visitor at a time for an emergency room obstetric patient.
-Two visitors are allowed at all times for laboring or C-section patients.
-Three visitors are allowed at a time on the postpartum floor.
-Only three visitors are allowed at once in the patient's room.
-Siblings are allowed to visit.
+- Maternity patients — One visitor at a time for an obstetric patient in triage or observation.
+Three visitors are allowed at all times for laboring and postpartum patients.

-- Pediatric patients — Two visitors at a time are allowed.
+- Pediatric patients — Three visitors at a time are allowed.
 Two visitors may stay overnight for pediatric patients.

 - Procedural/surgical patients — Two visitors are allowed for each procedural or surgical patient (catheterization lab, special procedures/endoscopy).